Violet24K/Awesome-Flow-Matching-Meets-Biology/README.md

 # Awesome-Flow-Matching-Biology [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of papers and resources based on "Flow Matching Meets Biology and Life Science: A Survey" (arXiv 2025).
+A curated collection of papers, tools, and resources accompanying *[Flow Matching Meets Biology and Life Science: A Survey](https://arxiv.org/abs/2507.17731)* (arXiv 2025).

+Flow matching is an emerging framework for generative modeling.
+This repository tracks its applications across biology and life sciences.

-**This repo will be continuously updated.
-Don't forget to star ⭐ it and keep tuned!**
+✨ **This repository is continuously updated — star ⭐ it to stay up to date!**

-**Please cite the paper in [Citations](#citations) if you find the resource helpful for your research.
-Thanks!**
+📖 **If you find these resources helpful, please consider citing our survey (see [Citations](#citations)).**

 <p align="center">
     <img src="./fig/intro.png" width="90%" style="align:center;"/>